apache/cordova-docs/www/docs/en/2.9.0/guide/cli/index.md

 (See View the App in an Emulator, below.)

-The default application Cordova provides demonstrates a handler for the custom `<a href="../../cordova/events/events.deviceready.html">deviceready</a>` event, which ordinarily fires once Cordova establishes contact with device-level APIs, at which point an application can start running.
+The default application Cordova provides demonstrates a handler for the custom `deviceready` event, which ordinarily fires once Cordova establishes contact with device-level APIs, at which point an application can start running.
 Within the ripple emulator, you must fire the event manually: